KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

   Kabbalah: Kether, Chokhmah, Binah

 - **Myths of Divergence and Return**
-  Sophia’s fragmentation and restoration (Gnosticism)
+  Sophia's fragmentation and restoration (Gnosticism)
-  Adam and Eve’s exile and return
+  Adam and Eve's exile and return
-  Buddha’s cycle of suffering and release
+  Buddha's cycle of suffering and release

 - **Creation**
   As emanation or command